Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 How Graham Family Law Can Help You

 Child support in Texas can be a complex matter, particularly in 50/50 custody cases.
 It’s important to understand the intricacies of joint managing conservatorship, equal parenting time, and child support guidelines, as well as the various factors that can impact child support payments.
-By seeking legal representation, you can ensure that your rights are protected and that you have a fair and equitable outcome.
+By seeking legal representation, you can protect your rights and achieve a fair and equitable outcome.
 Whether you’re guiding the legal process, negotiating child support, or modifying an existing agreement, Graham Family Law is here to help you every step of the way.

 Frequently Asked Questions